Introduction

 coldbox create app

-install cbwire@be
+install cbwire@4

 server start